Challenges: Science, Engineering, Math, and Logic

 - She really likes beets, lettuce, cabbage, and greens, but she doesn't like vegetables.

 - Nine squares.
-Make a 3x3 grid of squares for a total of nine, then put numbers in each square so that the total sum of three numbers horizontally, vertically, and diagnonally is equal.
+Make a 3x3 grid of squares for a total of nine, then put numbers in each square so that the total sum of three numbers horizontally, vertically, and diagonally is equal.
 For example place one of the numbers 1-9 in each square so the sums are equal to fifteen.
 Also available are puzzles with nine square pieces to assemble.
 Also nine dots in a 3x3 grid and challenge to connect all nine dots with four straight lines.

 - Five square group challenge teams are challenged to build five different squares of the same size from the provided puzzle pieces without talking or taking.